 This year, the Fun Food Feed is featuring longevity Blue Zones (BZ) from around the world, and dishes inspired by them.

 Fall’s featured longevity blue zone region is the Nicoya Peninsula, Costa Rica.

 A blue zone region is a “small, homogenous geographical area where the population shares the same lifestyle and environment and its exceptional longevity has been scientifically proven.”

 National Geographic researchers originally identified five Blue Zones: first Sardinia Italy, next Okinawa Japan, and the Seventh Day Adventists of Loma Linda California, then the Nicoya Peninsula of Coast Rica, and Ikaria, Greece.

 Nine shared lifestyle habits were found in all five populations:

-- Plant-Based Diet, all zones including legumes as a staple, with low to no meat
+- Plant-Based Diet, including legumes as a staple

 - Moderate Calorie Intake, stopping eating when feel 80% full